ziadmohamed0/Atmega32_DRIVER/README.md

 <h3>Eng : Ziad Mohammed Fathi </h3>

-1 _ App folder : this folder is a Main Program
+<h3>1 _ App folder : this folder is a Main Program
 ===========================================================================================================
 2 _ Hall folder : this folder is a External peripherals
 ===========================================================================================================
 3_ Mcal folder : this folder is a Internal peripherals
 ===========================================================================================================
-4 _ Serv folder : this folder is a Serves Files
+4 _ Serv folder : this folder is a Serves Files</h3>